litespeedtech/lsquic/docs/tutorial.rst

   }

 To read the data or to collect the error, call :func:`lsquic_stream_read`.
 If a negative value is returned, examine ``errno``.
 If it is not ``EWOULDBLOCK``, then an error has occurred, and you should close the stream.
 Here, an error means an application error, such as peer resetting the stream.
 A protocol error or an internal library error (such as memory allocation failure) lead to the connection being closed outright.
-To reiterate, the "on read" callback is called only when the user registered interest in reading from the stream.
+To reiterate, the "on read" callback is called only when the user has registered interest in reading from the stream.

 On write
 --------